 I joined the Design and Environmental Analysis faculty in 1993 as my first full time academic appointment.
 My first graduate degree was in city and regional planning.
 I worked as city planner for a large city in New Jersey and as a facility planner and programmer for an architectural firm in New York City.
 My PhD is in psychology, specifically environmental psychology.
 My research interests have always been, and continue to be, related to the ways in which the physical environment relates to children's and adolescents' development, behavior, and well being.
-Noise and crowding are of particular interest to me, especially when children are exposed to these potential sources of stress in more than one setting as well as the role of the environment in children's development of competency and self-efficacy and self-esteem.
+Noise and crowding are of particular interest to me, especially when children are exposed to these potential sources of stress in more than one setting.
+I am also interested in the ways in which the physical environment is related to children's and adolescents' development of competency and self-efficacy and self-esteem.

 More recently my research interests include the role of the physical environment of home, school, and neighborhood in the development of identity, self-esteem, and self-efficacy in children and adolescents.
 My initial appointment at Cornell included responsibilities in Cooperative Extension.
 My primary program was to work with the child care industry in New York State providing training and educational materials for child care providers and parents.
 As of the spring semester 2005 my appointment was changed to research and teaching.
 I teach the department's programming methods in design course (DEA 4590/6500) as well as DEA 4100 Diversity and Facility Design.
 I also teach a graduate course, DEA 6200, Studies in Human-Environment Relations.

 Maxwell, L.E. & Schechtman, S. L. (2012).
 The role of objective and perceived school building qaulity in student academic outcomes and self-perception.
 Children, Youth and Environments, 22, 23-51.